RaniTrianiG/FrontEnd-TodoApp-ReactNative/README.md

 * Fetch Data From API
 * View List Name from DB
 * ADD Text From Input Type
+* UPDATE Text From Input Type
+* DELETE Text From List Item

 ## Technology
 * React Native As Layouting